July Uprising: Prosecutions

 On 13 August, a murder complaint was filed at a court in Dhaka against Sheikh Hasina and six other government officials, including former Home Minister Asaduzzaman Khan and former Transport and Bridges Minister and concurrent Awami League secretary-general Obaidul Quader, regarding the killing of a grocer during the protests on 19 July.
 That same day, the Bangladesh Nationalist Party also submitted a formal request to the United Nations requesting for it to conduct an international investigation into the killings during the protests.
 In a phone call with chief adviser Muhammad Yunus on 14 August, UN human rights chief Volker Türk said that such an investigation would come "very soon".

-On 14 August, a petition was filed by the father of a student killed during the protests at the International Crimes Tribunal calling for an investigation on charges of genocide and crimes against humanity against Sheikh Hasina and nine other individuals, including Obaidul Quader and Asaduzzaman Khan over their role in the crackdown on the protests.
-The Awami League itself and its associated organisations were also named as accused in the petition, which was formally investigated on by the court later that day.
+On 14 August, the father of a student killed during the protests filed a petition at the International Crimes Tribunal calling for an investigation on charges of genocide and crimes against humanity against Sheikh Hasina and nine others, including Obaidul Quader and Asaduzzaman Khan, over their role in the crackdown on the protests.
+The Awami League and its associated organisations were also named as accused in the petition, which was formally investigated by the court later that day.
 The court began legal proceedings to have Sheikh Hasina extradited on 8 September.
-On 15 August, two additional murder charges were filed against Sheikh Hasina and several of her associates over the deaths of two people during the protests.
+On 15 August, two additional murder charges were filed against her and several of her associates over the deaths of two people during the protests.
 On 16 August, another murder charge was filed against Sheikh Hasina, former education minister Mohibul Hasan Chowdhury and several others over the death of a college student during the protests in Chittagong on 18 July.

 On 17 August, former shipping minister Khalid Mahmud Chowdhury was charged over an attack on a student protest on 18 July.

 On 27 August, the interim government dissolved a committee created under Sheikh Hasina's government to investigate the deaths of students during the protests.

-The Chief Prosecutor of the International Criminal Tribunal, Tajul Islam, said that he had received preliminary evidence of the presence of citizens of other countries in police uniforms during the protest.
+The Chief Prosecutor of the International Criminal Tribunal, Mohammad Tajul Islam, said that he had received preliminary evidence of the presence of citizens of other countries in police uniforms during the protest.

 Legacy

-A rickshaw puller in Dhaka's Uttara sings a song he wrote about the student uprising.

-36 July
+Nomenclature and satire

-On 3 August, Nahid Islam said, "We haven't gone to August yet.
-We will go to August only after this July killings are judged.".

-So young protesters used the non-standard date July 36 to commemorate 5 August, in memory of those who lost their lives during the quota reform movement in July 2024.
-The term "July 36" appeared in various graffiti and murals made by the students around the country.
-Al Jazeera also called 4 August as "35 July".
+On 3 August, coordinator Nahid Islam stated, "We haven't gone to August yet.
+We will go to August only after this July killings are judged."
+Consequently, protesters adopted the non-standard date "July 36" to commemorate 5 August.
+The term appeared in graffiti and media, with Al Jazeera referring to 4 August as "35 July".